automvc/bee/README.md

 **Automatic, powerful**:
 * 11.Dynamic/arbitrary combination of query conditions without the need to prepare DAO interfaces in advance.
 New query requirements can be handled without modifying or adding interfaces.
 * 12.Supports transactions, using the same connection for multiple ORM operations, FOR UPDATE, batch processing, executing native SQL statements, and stored procedures.
 * 13.Supports object-oriented complex queries, multi-table queries (no N+1 problem), and supports one-to-one, one-to-many, many-to-one, and many-to-many relationships.
-The result structure can differ based on whether the sub-table uses List.
+The result structure can differ based on whether the sub-table uses List;multi-table association update, insert, and delete(2.1.8).
 * 14.MongoDB ORM and support for MongoDB Sharding.
 * 15.Supports register, interceptor, multi-tenancy, and custom TypeHandlers for handling ResultSet results in queries.
 SetParaTypeConvert converts PreparedStatement parameter types.
 * 16.Custom dynamic SQL tags, such as @in, @toIsNULL1, @toIsNULL2, <if isNotNull>, <if isNotBlank>.
 Allows dynamic SQL, converting lists into statements like in (1,2,3) without requiring foreach loops.
 Batch insertion also does not require foreach.